Achievable logoAchievable logo

 Feedback

-Understanding the properties of negative and positive numbers can be a huge time saver in the GRE.
-Imagine if someone asked you the question:
+Understanding the properties of negative and positive numbers can save you a lot of time on the GRE.
+For example, imagine someone asked:

 What has a greater altitude, the bottom of the ocean or the top of the Eiffel Tower?

-Similarly, if I told you that x is negative and y is positive, you can automatically know that y is greater than x without solving for either or finding the difference.
+Similarly, if you’re told that x is negative and y is positive, you can immediately conclude that y>x without finding either value.

-So here’s the main point: when a problem tells you that a variable is greater than or less than zero (in other words, positive or negative) you should determine if the final answer is positive or negative.
-That may be enough information to answer the question!
+So here’s the main point: when a problem tells you a variable is greater than or less than zero (in other words, positive or negative), first figure out whether the expression you’re asked about must be positive or negative.
+Sometimes that sign information alone is enough to answer the question.

 Here’s a simple example: